What is Scrumban?

 Now, what is the difference between Scrumban and Kanban?

-Furthermore, Scrumban teams are typically freer to prioritize items in columns, than people working with Kanban, which does tend to prescribe sticking to the FIFO rule.
+Also, Scrumban teams are typically freer to prioritize items in columns, than people working with Kanban, which does tend to prescribe sticking to the FIFO rule.

 As companies realize they need to move to a more Agile, Lean way of working, Scrumban is an easy way to go, with its removal of any unnecessary clutter from Scrum, that many a company will not need.
 It allows companies to continue to work in a way that is natural to them, but to - at the same time - implement the best Lean and Agile practices specific for continuous flow environments.